Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

    Guides the user through repeated taps at each calibration point, stores valid features, rejects outliers, and builds a reusable JSON calibration map.

 This means the repository is not only about simulation-based layout search; it also contains a **working hardware inference layer** for physical validation.
-The accompanying YouTube demonstration video shows the physical prototype setup, signal transmission path, controlled drop testing, mapping-based calibration idea, and the progression from flat-ground testing to sloped-surface and simulation-guided layout validation: [Detailed Experiment video](https://youtu.be/zfnjO2ME83k).
+For a visual overview of the hardware experiment, see the accompanying YouTube demonstration video: [Detailed Experiment Video](https://youtu.be/zfnjO2ME83k).
 ---

 ## Objective function